Course Description: Entrepreneurship and Community Development Clinic

 - providing legal advice to nonprofit boards of directors and staff

-- drafting lending and real estate documents
+- drafting and reviewing real estate documents

-- assisting with intellectual property matters
+- assisting with intellectual property matters, including filing trademark applications

 ECDC students build their transactional lawyering skills through representing clinic clients, weekly seminar and case rounds classes, and regular team meetings with their clinic supervisor.
 Skills emphasized include:

 - contract drafting